 How do I report a driver that seems to be impaired?

 Call 9-1-1.
 Do not attempt to follow the driver or place yourself in danger.

 How much alcohol or cannabis can I consume and not be impaired?

-The only safe level is "0."
-Alcohol and drugs, including cannabis, affects everyone differently.
+The only safe level is zero.
+Alcohol and drugs, including cannabis, affect everyone differently.
 There are many factors that can increase the effects on an individual.

 Research from the Canadian Centre of Substance Use and Addiction shows that, on average, cannabis use doubles the risk of being involved in a collision.

 They found that driving skills are negatively affected after consuming cannabis, including the reduced ability to:

 - Track moving objects

 - Respond to more than one source of information